 Unlike some other investments (such as shares and bank deposits), the entry, exit and holding costs for investment properties can be significant.
 It’s important to consider all the costs involved – not just the loan repayments.

-In addition to the price you pay for an investment property, you’ll also have to pay stamp duty, settlement fees and maybe even building and pest inspection fees.
+In addition to the price you pay for an investment property – as with any property – you’ll have to pay stamp duty, settlement fees, insurance, and maybe even building and pest inspection fees.